QasimK/qasimk.github.io/collections/_posts/2023-07-25-service_charges_and_tipping.md

 #### The rich impose it on the rest of us

 When top earners spend more money, those who earn less feel pressured to keep up.
-The idea being that you must be visibly impressive as wealthier people.
+The idea being that you must be visibly as impressive as wealthier people.

 Tipping may even be discriminatory against the relative poor, if you truly believe that customer service is in proportion to the size of the tip.
-This can encourage discrimination in service delivery against customers believed to be poor tippers.
+This can encourage discrimination in service against customers believed to be poor tippers.

 In addition, people have have internalised tipping as a social norm, causing disobedience to illicit social disapproval, embarrassment and feelings of guilt or unfairness.

 Tipping is a threat to democracy.
-These are strong words, but tipping falls under the category of mechanisms by which rich people can influence and control others.
+These are strong words, but tipping disproportionately allows rich people to influence and control others.
 This form of control increases inequality.

 ### What should I do about a tip?